-With end-clients (other than small businesses) now tasked with determining IR35 status, it’s vital that contractors are able to ensure the decision made by their client is the correct one.
+With end-clients (other than small businesses) now tasked with determining IR35 status, it’s vital that contractors can ensure the decision made by their client is the correct one.

 There are several reasons why, which we explain in this article.